gocept/gobre.recipe.template/README.rst

   {{ author }}

 .. note::

   `{{ parts.bar.dashed-value }}` won't work, but you can access it as a dict key.

 Dashed value in the same part
 =============================

-If there is a dashed-value in brodul.recipe.template part and you would like to reference it, use:
+If there is a dashed-value in gobre.recipe.template part and you would like to reference it, use:
 ::

   {{context['dashed-value']}}